-The graduate professional and professional education programs are fully accredited by the National Council for Accreditation of Teacher Education and the Virginia State Board of Education.
+The Professional Education Programs are fully accredited by the National Council for Accreditation of Teacher Education (NCATE)/ Council for the Accreditation of Educator Preparation (CAEP) and the Virginia State Board of Education.
 The University is a member of the American Association of Colleges for Teacher Education as well as the American Council on Education.
 In addition to other numerous professional organizations related to the various academic programs, the University has membership in the following:

+American Association of University Women

+American College Health Association

+Association of American Colleges

+Association of Continuing Higher Education

+Association of Virginia Colleges Conference of Southern

+Graduate Schools

-American Association of University Women American College Health Association Association of American Colleges Association of Continuing Higher Education Association of Virginia Colleges Conference of Southern Graduate Schools Council of Cooperative College Projects Council of Graduate Schools of the United States National Association of Schools of Music National Association of State Universities and Land Grant Colleges National Commission of Accrediting National University Continuing Education Association Oak Ridge Associated Universities Southern Universities Research Association
+Council of Cooperative College Projects

+Council of Graduate Schools of the United States

+National Association of Schools of Music

+National Association of State Universities and Land Grant Colleges

+National Commission of Accrediting National University Continuing Education Association Oak Ridge Associated Universities Southern Universities Research Association